 Brussels sprouts are a cool-season crop that can be planted in early spring, late summer, or early fall.

 Since they’re a member of the cabbage family, you can plant them close to other plants in the Brassica genus.
 This includes broccoli, cauliflower, and kale.

 These crops have similar growing requirements, so there’s no need to have multiple gardens.
 However, some farmers refrain from planting them together as most require the same nutrients and growing conditions; thus, they may compete with each other.

 Marigolds are also great neighbors for Brussels sprouts, as they will assist in deterring pests while also enriching the soil.
 Basil is also a good fit, as it repels flies and mosquitoes.

 Below is a comprehensive list of what to plant with Brussels sprouts.

-Some of these plants attract useful insects while others repel certain pests and diseases.
-Still, some provide flavor to the sprouts.
+Some of these plants attract useful insects, while others repel certain pests and diseases.
+Still, some add flavor to the sprouts.